apache/sling-whiteboard/karate-http-testing/README.md

 Running the tests
 -----------------
+For now, the tests require a Sling instance to be started separately on port 8080.
+The simplest way to do that is to download the "Sling Starter Standalone" release 10 jar file from http://sling.apache.org/downloads.cgi and start it with `java -jar org.apache.sling.starter.*.jar` in an empty folder.
+To reset the state of that instance, if needed, stop it and delete the `sling` folder that's created when that jar file starts.

 The karate "feature" test files are triggered by JUnit tests which have the `@RunWith(Karate.class)` annotation, like [SlingTest.java](src/test/java/sling/SlingTest.java), so they run as part of the standard Maven unit or integration tests.

 To run test features which have a specific tag, use for example